Counterculture of the 1960s: Environmentalism

 The cover of an early Whole Earth Catalog shows the Earth as seen by astronauts traveling back from the Moon.

 The 1960s counterculture embraced a back-to-the-land ethic, and communes of the era often relocated to the country from cities.
 Influential books of the 1960s included Rachel Carson's Silent Spring and Paul R. Ehrlich's The Population Bomb.
 Counterculture environmentalists were quick to grasp the implications of Ehrlich's writings on overpopulation, the Hubbert "peak oil" prediction, and more general concerns over pollution, litter, the environmental effects of the Vietnam War, automobile-dependent lifestyles, and nuclear energy.
 More broadly they saw that the dilemmas of energy and resource allocation would have implications for geo-politics, lifestyle, environment, and other dimensions of modern life.
 The "back to nature" theme was already prevalent in the counterculture by the time of the 1969 Woodstock festival, while the first Earth Day in 1970 was significant in bringing environmental concerns to the forefront of youth culture.
 At the start of the 1970s, counterculture-oriented publications like the Whole Earth Catalog and The Mother Earth News were popular, out of which emerged a back to the land movement.
 The 1960s and early 1970s counterculture were early adopters of practices such as recycling and organic farming long before they became mainstream.
 The counterculture interest in ecology progressed well into the 1970s: particularly influential were New Left eco-anarchist Murray Bookchin, Jerry Mander's criticism of the effects of television on society, Ernest Callenbach's novel Ecotopia, Edward Abbey's fiction and non-fiction writings, and E. F. Schumacher's economics book Small Is Beautiful.

 Also in these years environmentalist global organizations arose, as Greenpeace and World Wide Fund for Nature (WWF).

-Producerist

-The National Farmers Organization (NFO) is a producerist movement founded in 1955.
-It became notorious for being associated with property violence and threats committed without official approval of the organization, from a 1964 incident when two members were crushed under the rear wheels of a cattle truck, for orchestrating the withholding of commodities, and for opposition to co-ops unwilling to withhold.
-During withholding protests, farmers would purposely destroy food or wastefully slaughter their animals in an attempt to raise prices and gain media exposure.
-The NFO failed to persuade the US government to establish a quota system as is currently practiced today in the milk, cheese, eggs and poultry supply management programs in Canada.